 The list of the owners of the six franchises is worth noting.
 Tennis legend Mahesh Bhupathi is one of the co-owners of the Kochi Pipers.
 Travancore Royal Family member Gowri Lakshmi Bayi is a part of the group of owners of Thiruvananthapuram Kombans FC.
 Renowned business group Ajmal Bismi has acquired the rights of Malappuram along with the other partners.

 However, beneath the glossy veneer lies a layer of concerns that warrant scrutiny.
-The child is just born and at this point of time, it is not fair to raise criticism.
-However, we have the example of Indian Super League in front of us and the SLK bears an uncanny resemblance to the same.
+The child is just born and at this point in time, it is not fair to raise criticism.
+However, we have the example of the Indian Super League in front of us and the SLK bears an uncanny resemblance to the same.
 Just like the ISL, which emerged alongside the existing I-League due to a lucrative deal with IMG-Reliance and the All-India Football Federation (AIFF), the Super League Kerala is a product of such a deal between the Kerala Football Association (KFA) and Scoreline Sports Private Limited.

 The potential impact on the existing Kerala Premier League (KPL) is a significant concern.
 The KPL has legacy clubs like Kerala Police and KSEB, the ones who developed young talents despite having no financial returns.
 KPL also has participants like the reserve sides of Gokulam Kerala FC and Kerala Blasters FC, the most famous Kerala clubs of the current era.
 With the KPL already struggling with promotion opportunities, the arrival of the SLK with its high budgets threatens to further marginalize these established clubs, at least the legacy ones.
 Could this be a case of history repeating itself, mirroring the decline of the I-League after the ISL received preferential treatment?